realtime-ai/realtime-ai/README.md

 # Realtime AI

-A real-time AI development framework leveraging WebRTC for audio and video transmission.
+A real-time Agent framework for audio and video.

 **Note that this project is under active development.**